Arkady23/http.net-https.net/README.md

 ### General information
 The root folder for domains (www by default) should contain folders corresponding to the domain name and subdomain of the requested resource.
 If the request looks like http://a.kornienko.ru or https://a.kornienko.ru, then the root folder for domains should contain a folder named a.kornienko.ru, for example: D:/work/www/a.kornienko.ru.
 If you need the folder to open at a different address, you should create a corresponding symbolic link to the same folder so that one folder is available at two different paths.
 To do this, use the Windows mklink command with the /d key.

 The number of threads should not be set to the maximum possible.
 The default is 50.
 Watch the log, the last numeric field in each entry shows the number of the running thread.
 Over time, you will understand how many simultaneous threads you have in use.
-This value is probably much less than 50.
+This value is probably significantly less than 50.

 WSF scripts can be processed using the cscript.exe handler.
 In the http and/or https server settings, you can replace this script extension and handler with any other that you prefer for one reason or another — the popular php or the modern "dotnet fsi" that executes scripts with the fsx extension written in F#.
 However, Microsoft currently supports WSH in both 32-bit and 64-bit versions.